wdawson/okta.github.io/_source/_posts/2018-04-10-oauth-authorization-code-grant-type.md

  &state=xcoiv98y2kd22vusuye3kch
 ```

-Here’s each query parameter explained:
+Here's each query parameter explained:

 * `response_type=code` - This tells the authorization server that the application is initiating the authorization code flow.
 * `client_id` - The public identifier for the application, obtained when the developer first registered the application.